octobercms/docs/backend-lists.md

         }
     }

-To make a column unclickable entirely by returning an array with the `clickable` key set to false.
+To make a column unclickable entirely return an array with the `clickable` key set to false.

     public function listOverrideRecordUrl($record, $definition = null)
     {